plone/training/mastering-plone/zpt.rst

             </tr>
         </table>

-4. Add alternating the CSS classes 'odd' and 'even' to the <tr>. (:samp:`repeat.{<name of item in loop>}.odd` is True if the ordinal index of the current iteration is an odd number)
+4. Add alternating the CSS classes 'odd' and 'even' to the <tr>. (:samp:`repeat.{<name of item in loop>}.odd` is True if the ordinal index of the current iteration is an odd number).

    Use some CSS to test your solution: